useblocks/sphinx-needs/docs/directives/needtable.rst

 .. note::

-   Sorting may only work if the standard sphinx-table is used for output: ``:style: table``.
+   Sorting only works if you use the standard sphinx-table for output: ``:style: table``.
-   The default DatabTables table uses Javascript to sort results by its own.
+   By default, tables generated with DatabTables uses Javascript to sort results.

 .. _needtable_class: